retailnext/node-radius/README.md

       ...
     ]

-If you want to send attributes that you haven't loaded a dictonary for, you can do:
+If you want to send attributes that you haven't loaded a dictionary for, you can do:

     attributes: [
       [<attribute id>, <Buffer>],